 5. Someone with non-financial assets that substitute for spending.
 A smallholding that produces vegetables, a workshop with skills monetised lightly on the side, a long-running creative practice that occasionally pays.
 These reduce the cash spending floor without the budget showing it.

 Outside those profiles, the strategy tends to age badly.
-Twenty years into a PovertyFIRE retirement, the boiler has needed replacing twice, the roof has needed work once, two new sets of dentures have appeared, and the cost of every single thing has crept up faster than the portfolio can support.
-The pot does not survive that without a meaningful slack budget that the PovertyFIRE label disguises.
+The pot does not survive two decades of accumulated shocks without a meaningful slack budget that the PovertyFIRE label disguises.

 Frequently Asked Questions